emir4ik-code/bars_n_tunes/README.md

 # bars_n_tunes
-Website with lyrics and words definitions for Unit 6 Project
+Website with lyrics and word definitions for Unit 6 Project